Question: Is there a way to get the read counts for each barcode in addition to UMIs?

 possorted_genome_bam.bam file with some custom coding.
 The Linux command shown below requires samtools, a copy of which can be found in your Cell Ranger installation.

 Before starting, you should source the following file so Linux knows where to find samtools.
-Please be sure to make changes to the bolded part below depending on where Cell Ranger is installed: Afterwards, the following command will compute reads per barcode.
+Please be sure to change the bolded part below based on the location of the Cell Ranger version you have installed:

+Afterwards, the following command will compute reads per barcode.
 Try it out with the first 1000 reads to see if the output matches expectation.
 If the test run checks out, then you can remove the bolded